Kid Rock: Investments and honors

+Controversies and legal issues
-Kid Rock's performance at Super Bowl XXXVIII in 2004 drew criticism from Veterans of Foreign Wars and Senator Zell Miller for cutting a hole in an American flag and wearing it as a poncho; Ritchie was accused of "desecrating" the flag.

-In January 2005, Ritchie performed at the inaugural address of reelected president George W. Bush, sparking criticism from conservative groups, due to singing about "how he sexually exploits every girl and then asks them if he can do it with their moms".

-Also in 2005, Ritchie was charged with assaulting a DJ in a strip club.
+Kid Rock has been a subject of multiple controversies for most of his career.
+His performance at Super Bowl XXXVIII in 2004 drew criticism from Veterans of Foreign Wars and Senator Zell Miller for cutting a hole in an American flag and wearing it as a poncho; Ritchie was accused of "desecrating" the flag.
+In January 2005, Ritchie performed at the inaugural address of re-elected president George W. Bush, sparking criticism from conservative groups, due to singing about "how he sexually exploits every girl and then asks them if he can do it with their moms".
+The same year, Ritchie was charged with assaulting a DJ in a strip club.
 In 2006, California pornographic film company Red Light District attempted to distribute a 1999 sex tape in which Kid Rock and Scott Stapp, lead singer of the band Creed, are seen partying and receiving oral sex from groupies; both Rock and Stapp filed with the California courts to sue the pornographers to stop the tape's distribution.

 At the 2007 MTV Video Music Awards, Ritchie got into a fistfight with Mötley Crüe drummer Tommy Lee, another ex of Pamela Anderson's, and was charged with assault.
 A month later, he was arrested and charged with battery after fighting with a Waffle House customer.
 He pleaded no contest to one count and was fined $1,000, as well as being required to perform 80 hours of community service and complete a six-hour anger management course.

-In 2007 and 2008, Ritchie toured for the United Service Organizations.
-Also in 2008, Ritchie recorded and made a music video for the song "Warrior" for a National Guard advertising campaign.
+Legally, he also faced misdemeanor charges stemming from alcohol-related arrests twice in March 1991 and September 1997.